 Between sedentary jobs and inactive lifestyles, basic movement quality sucks for most folks.
 Among most exercises what’s supposed to be a squat ends up looking like a quasi-modo twerking with a steel bar on his back.

 As you’d imagine, it ain’t pretty.
 Squats are a great tool, but like anything else, how you use the tool is most important.
 A hammer is great when hitting a nail, as long as you strike the nail instead of exploding your thumb.
+The same with squat variations.

 As it is, the goblet squat is my preferred exercise when introducing the squat to new clients and beginners in the weight room.
-Whether you’re an inexperienced athlete or a desk jockey with the mobility of a screwdriver, the goblet squat is an easy way to teach body awareness and improve your squat.

 Start with a bodyweight squat with the arms at shoulder width, progressing to an overhead squat to see how thoracic mobility limitations are playing a role in limiting movement.

-At this point, most peoples knees begin shaking, their heels leave the floor, and all hell breaks loose.
+At this point, most people’s knees begin shaking, their heels leave the floor, and all hell breaks loose.
 More than common mobility restrictions like poor dorsiflexion or tight hips my concern lies with the lack of stability during the movement.
 The fact that so many folks run around playing sports with major instabilities sets off the alarms faster than deadlifts at Planet Fitness.

 With this in mind, the last thing you want to do is hop under a heavy barbell and squat your face off until your form is rock-solid.
 This is where the almighty goblet squat comes into play.